 Freelance and Outsource Programming Careers

-In recent years, many companies and numerous startups have realized the advantages of outsourcing programming projects to those in other countries that have the skills but that are willing to work at a much lower pay rate.
-However, that doesn’t mean that if you are considering a freelance position that you will necessary have to accept a lot less.
+Recently, many companies and startups have realized the advantages of outsourcing programming projects to other countries that have the skills and are willing to work at a lower rate.
+However, that doesn’t mean those considering a freelance position you will have to accept a lot less.

 A report by Computer Economics on IT Outsourcing Statistics 2015/2016 revealed many insights into how this outsource trend impacts programmers.
 Overall IT outsourcing, which consists of all types of technology jobs beyond just programming, accounts for 10.2% of the IT budget on average in 2015, which reflects previous year spending.

-There are different trends for each type of IT job, but application development, which includes programming, is often dependent on the economic cycle in terms of how much is outsourced or offered as a traditional company position.
+There are different trends for each type of IT job.
+Application development, however, is often dependent on the economic cycle in terms of how much is outsourced.
 As the report noted, “Application programmers constitute the largest component of most IT staffs and they command some of the highest wages in the organization.
 IT executives are looking for ways to reduce the cost of developing and maintaining applications, and outsourcing this labor-intensive function is a well-established practice.”
 Additionally, firms use outsourced programmers to supplement existing in-house talent when there are specific projects that require a larger team.

 Computer Economics found that application development is outsourced, entirely or in part, by 62% of IT organizations.
-The outsourcing frequency is about the same as the previous year, but it has decreased from down from its post-recession peak of 66% three years earlier.
-The report also conclude that “among organizations that outsource this function, 30% are increasing the percentage of work outsourced over the previous year compared with 15% that are decreasing the percentage of work outsourced, for a net growth trend of 15 points.
+The outsourcing frequency is about the same as the previous year.
+However, it has decreased from down from its post-recession peak of 66% three years earlier.
+The report also concluded that “among organizations that outsource this function, 30% are increasing the percentage of work outsourced over the previous year compared with 15% that are decreasing the percentage of work outsourced, for a net growth trend of 15 points.
 The outsourcing of this function has a low net growth trend.”